careplace-github/internal-apis/README.md

 You will push this branch to the remote repository whenever you are ready to merge the change set with the develop branch.

-When merging the change with the develop branch use `git merge --no-ff` to avoid fast forwarding so that the branch history is visible on the graph:
+When merging the change with the develop branch use `git merge --no-ff` to avoid fast forwarding so that the branch history is visible on the graph: <br>
 ![](https://i.stack.imgur.com/pPQd7.png)
 <br> <br>

 #### Release